-Diplomats representing the United States and Iran entered a critical phase of negotiations on April 14, 2026, centering on an American proposal to halt Iranian nuclear development for two decades.
+Diplomats representing the United States and Iran entered a critical phase of negotiations centering on an American proposal to halt Iranian nuclear development for two decades.
 Recent discussions held in Pakistan provided the backdrop for this potential breakthrough, with leaked details suggesting Washington is pushing for a 20-year moratorium on all uranium enrichment activities.
 NBC News reports that both nations could resume direct, in-person peace talks as early as this week to finalize the framework of the deal.
+By April 14, 2026, the proposal had become the central test of the new diplomatic track.

 Intelligence officials from multiple regional powers closely monitored the weekend sessions in Islamabad where the proposal first surfaced.
 Reports published by the New York Times indicate that the American delegation framed the suspension as a necessary precursor to broader economic relief.
 Iranian officials responded to the two-decade timeline by presenting an alternative plan that focuses on immediate sanctions removal.
 Negotiators have yet to bridge the gap between the American demands for a long-term freeze and Tehran's requirement for upfront financial guarantees.